 Important LGBTQ+ Advocacy Efforts

-We at CAMFT continue to support the LGBTQ+ caucus, attending a fundraising event in October 2023 as a main sponsor and we plan to be a sponsor for the upcoming 2024 event.
+We at CAMFT continue to support the LGBTQ+ caucus, attending and sponsoring fundraising events in Sacramento and meeting with legislators who advocate for the LGBTQA+ community.

 We hosted an event on the steps of the State Capitol to promote this legislation and the importance of respecting the names of licensees (and not to use deadnames).
 Board members and members-at-large joined us in this effort.
 We were particularly pleased that Senator Menjivar’s wife, also an MFT, attended the event.
 Our work on this legislation was amplified via several news outlets including CalMatters and The Capitol Morning Report, reaching key decision and policy makers in Sacramento and the news outlets’ readership at-large.

-On June 9th, the CAMFT Board approved the motion to support the California Right to Marry proposition and Repeal Prop 8 Amendment proposition.
-We are just getting started in our work for this effort.
+On June 9th, the CAMFT Board approved the motion to support the California Right to Marry proposition and Repeal Prop & Amendment proposition.

 Our Board of Directors

 Representation matters.
-We are pleased to have a member from the LGBTQ+ community serve on CAMFT’s Board who provides valuable lived experience to the Board’s overall direction.
+We are pleased to have members from the LGBTQ+ community serve on CAMFT’s Board who provide valuable lived experience to the Board’s overall direction.

 Educational and Supportive Resources for Therapists

-We also provided a safe space at our Annual Conference this year for LGBTQ+ members to meet while attending the event.
-The LGBTQ+ community meet-up event provided an opportunity to find a deeper community within CAMFT and to build networks of support while attending the conference.
+CAMFT also provides a safe space at our Annual Conferences for LGBTQ+ members to meet while attending the event.
+Our community meet-ups provide an opportunity to find a deeper community within CAMFT and to build networks of support while attending the conference.

 In the News